A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Hybrid discretization

 The other issue we need to address is that the flux used to advance the SPDE cells adjacent to the particle region is inconsistent with the flux computed from the particle region.
 To correct this discrepancy, we define

 where $\Delta \mathcal{N}_{i+\half}$ is the net number of particle that crossed edge $i+\half$ from left to right during the time step.
 After these adjustments, the SPDE values at ${q}_{i_1-1}^{n+1}$ and ${q}_{i_2+1}^{n+1}$ have been effectively updated using the particle flux instead of the SPDE flux.
 For cells away from the particle region we simply set $q_i^{n+1}=q_i^{n+1,*}$ to complete the synchronization.
 The combination of supplying boundary conditions for the particles from the SPDE solution and synchronizing the fluxes using Eq.(\ref{eq:reflux}) effectively creates a composite solution of the system.
+We note that after the completion of this step, the hybrid integration step is conservative.
 The process is analogous to solving a second-order parabolic PDE in different subdomains and combining them by matching Dirichlet and Neumann boundary conditions at the interface between the domains.

-We note that here we have used the same time step for the SPDE and the particles, where the time step was selected so that a particle moving more than $\Delta x$ during a time step is a rare event.
-A smaller time step can be used in the particle region where the particles in the boundary cells for intermediate steps are computed from interpolation of the SPDE solution in time and the number of particles crossing the boundary is summed over the substeps.
+We note that here we have used the same time step for the SPDE and the particles\RevOut{, where the time step was selected so that a particle moving more than $\Delta x$ during a time step is a rare event}.
+A smaller time step can be used in the particle region where the particles in the boundary cells for intermediate steps are \NewOld{ populated using the SPDE solution interpolated temporally to the intermediate times}{computed from interpolation of the SPDE solution in time} and the number of particles crossing the boundary is summed over the substeps.